William Forsythe (actor): Career

 and supported another ex-NFL player's foray into film acting when L.A.
 Raider Howie Long debuted in Firestorm (1998).

 Forsythe portrayed serial killer John Wayne Gacy in Dear Mr. Gacy, a 2010 film adaptation of The Last Victim, the memoirs of Jason Moss, a college student who corresponded with Gacy during his last year on death row.

+Personal life

+Forsythe has three children, including actress Rebecca Forsythe.
+In 2024, he married Teresa Stevens.